How to Rename Photos for Social Media: A Creator's Guide

 Manual renaming works for a few files.
 It stops working when you produce content weekly or daily.

 That is why AI-assisted naming is useful for creators.
-Zush can help rename large batches of photos, screenshots, and exports into descriptive filenames that are easier to reuse later.
+Zush can rename large batches of photos, screenshots, and exports into descriptive filenames that are easier to reuse later.
+Instead of spending 20 minutes renaming a week’s worth of content images, you can process them in seconds with names that actually describe what each file contains.

 Conclusion